Accelerating Reduction and Scan Using Tensor Core Units: Reduction and Scan on GPUs

-The GEMV evaluation shows that the matrix-multiplication performance of NVIDIA \mpus is high enough to tolerate resource and computation waste in algorithms.
-Driven by this observation, we examine how to formulate two widely used collectives --- reduction and scan --- to utilize \mpus.
-Both reduction and scan are memory-bandwidth bound so we expect that even with some resource and compute waste, their HGEMM-based implementations can beat or match the most highly tuned traditional implementations.

-Given a vector $A = \left[a_1, a_2, \ldots, a_n \right]$, the \textit{reduction}, also called \textit{fold} or \textit{total}, of $A$ is defined by its sum $\sum_{i =1}^n a_i$.
+We start by defining reduction and scan.
+Reduction (also called \textit{fold} or \textit{total}) of a vector $A = \left[a_1, a_2, \ldots, a_n \right]$ is defined by its sum $\Sigma\sum_{i =1}^n a_i$.
 Segmented reduction is defined as reductions on subsets of the input vector.
-In a regular segmented reduction, all segments are the same size\footnote{Irregular segmented reduction is implemented in terms of regular segmented reduction, and is elided from this paper.}.
-The \textit{scan} operation, also called \textit{prefix sum}, is defined by the vector $\left[ a_1, a_1 + a_2, \ldots, \sum_{i =1}^n a_i \right]$.
+In a regular segmented reduction, all segments are the same size\footnote{Irregular segmented reduction is implemented in terms of regular segmented reduction by padding the input.}.
+The \textit{scan} operation (also called \textit{prefix sum}) for the same vector $A$ is defined by the vector $\left[ a_1, a_1 + a_2, \ldots, \Sigma\sum_{i =1}^n a_i \right]$.
 Segmented scan is defined similarly to segmented reduction.